QuenumGerald/TokenMap/README.md

 # TokenMap

-This contract enables the listing and selling of NFT land tokens.
+This contract enables the listing and selling of NFT lands.
 It also integrates with Chainlink Oracles for additional features.

 # Features